royitaqi/HollowKnight.BossAttacks/README.md

 ﻿# BossAttacks

 A mod for the game Hollow Knight.

-Train boss fights in Hall of Gods against specific boss attacks.
+Train boss fights in Hall of Gods against specific boss attacks and more.

 ## How to use